Glassiness and Lack of Equipartition in Random Lasers: the common roots of Ergodicity Breaking in Disordered and Non-linear Systems: Appendix

-In the analytic calculation of disordered systems free energy one needs to consider the analytic continuation to non-integer values of replicas number, $n\rightarrow 0$~\cite{Parisi79}.
-Nevertheless, to make a sense of replicas, one has to think to integer values of $n$.
 Replicas are independent equilibrium configurations sampled with the same quenched disorder.
 This definition corresponds to the protocol used in numerical simulation.
 One ``replica'' of the system is represented by the {\it swarm} of $N_{PT}$ configurations used for a given instance of the Parallel Tempering MC dynamics.
 Different istances of the PT dynamics characterized by the same set of quenched couplings $J_{\vec{\i}}$ and the same interaction network between modes are different replicas.

 For $N=32$, $N=48$ and $N=64$ for each disorder instance we simulated $4$ replicas, which gave us the availability of $6$ independent values of $q^{\alpha\beta}$: $q^{12}$, $q^{13}$, $q^{14}$, $q^{23}$, $q^{24}$, $q^{34}$.
 For $N=102$ we simulated two replicas for each instance of the disorder.
-To accumulate statistics for $P(q)$ we measured values of $q^{\alpha\beta}$ comparing replicas {\it at the same iteration} of the PT dynamics, each $500$ iterations.
+To accumulate statistics for $P(q)$ we measured values of $q^{\alpha\beta}$ comparing replicas {\it at the same iteration} of the PT dynamics, each $640$ iterations.
 Since the distribution $P(q)$ is not self averaging~\cite{Mezard87}, for each size of the system we have sampled the equilibrium measure for $N_{\text{sample}}\approx 100$ istances of the disorder.\\